choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-georgia/index.md

 #### Hotel ZP Palace

-I'd like to shout out our hotel, ZP Palace (The ZP stands for Zaza Pachulia).
+I'd like to shout out our hotel, ZP Palace (The ZP stands for Zaza Pachulia, a Georgian basketballer).
+It had one of the best gyms I'd ever been to in a hotel, let alone amongst gyms in general.

+The breakfast was decent and the location, being somewhere in Tbilisi, and a short walk from the metro, made this a value-for-money booking.

 ---